Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Performance Insights

+- The Bears are putting up 73.1 points per game this season at home, which is 3.1 more points than they're averaging on the road (70).

+- Baylor is surrendering 57.3 points per game this season in home games, which is 10.5 fewer points than it is allowing on the road (67.8).

-- The Bears have seen a downturn in scoring recently, putting up 68.5 points per game in their last 10 contests, 3.5 points fewer than the 72 they've scored this year.
+- The Bears have been racking up 68.5 points per contest in their last 10 appearances, an average that's a little lower than the 72 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.